Chaozhuang22/chaozhuang22.github.io/_posts/2023-10-02-flow-channel.md

 ## Results
 ### Channel deformation
 The deformation of the channel over time can be made into an animation.
 As the flow rate increases, the channel deforms more and more.
-When the flow rate gets stable at 5s, the channel deformation also becomes constant
+When the flow rate gets stable at 5s, the channel deformation becomes constant.

 <figure style="width: 500px" class="align-center">
   <img src="/assets/images/flow-channel/deformation.gif">